niwciu/LCD_HD44780/ReadMe.md

 }

 ```
-It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them. <br>In **.src/lcd_driver_intrface_example_implementations** folder you can find empty template with declaration of all required interface elements as well as a few files with examples of implementations for different microcontrollers.Additional detail of the implementation in project can be also find in **./examples** folder.
+It's a basic interface that connects the library with your HW driver layer in the application without making any dependencies between them. <br>In **.src/lcd_driver_intrface_example_implementations** folder you can find template with empty definitions of all required interface elements as well as a few files with examples of implementations for different microcontrollers.
+Additional details of the implementation in project can be also found in **./examples** folder.

 ## How to use in your Project - advanced case